tonydisera/gene.iobio/README.md

 gulp e2e
 ```

-This will run a server on port 3008 so that selenium can run tests against it.
+This will run a server (i.e. `node server.js`) on port 3008 so that the selenium server (on port 4444) can run tests against it.
 The server is shut down when the tests are finished.

 To specify a specific browser, use the **-e** option, e.g.